 Dialogue builds community and communities can weather storms.
 Leaders need to be aware of and work to reduce any perceived gap between employees and the senior management team.
 This can be addressed by building relationships based on common cultural values.
 Most importantly, leaders should have the tools to hand, which encourage problems or issues to surface before they become mission critical.

-A Post-Brexit UK has created an increasingly damaging political vacuum.
-In turn, this has created market and political uncertainly: and uncertainty leads to volatility.
+The Post-Brexit UK has created an increasingly damaging political vacuum.
+In turn, this has created market volitility and political uncertainty: and uncertainty leads to volatility.
 The government needs to address this situation as a matter of urgency in order to avoid further political, economic and, most importantly, human damage.

-In times of instability the task of business leadership is to recognise and then address areas of uncertainly.
+In times of instability, the task of business leadership is to recognise and then address areas of uncertainty.
 The listening process outlined above gives leaders a method with which to identify uncertainty.
 Addressing the issues that are discovered allows them to treat the underlying disorder rather than trying to treat its symptoms.